Ervishalpathak7/MiNiMiX/README.md

     		 npm install

-	5. Configure environment variables
+	5. Create environment variables
- 		  > The project already includes a .env file.
-You just need to update the following values:
+ 		  > Create a .env file and add the following values:

        		PORT=your_port_number
        		MONGODB_URI=your_mongodb_connection_string